 Three websites to watch!

-1) We have our official WA site www.waultimate.com that includes all the information relevant to activities and the latest news here in Western Australia.
-This is where we advertise local leagues and tournaments unique to WA.
+- WA Ultimate: This is our official WA site www.waultimate.com All information relevant to activities and the latest news here in Western Australia.
+This is where we advertise local league and tournaments unique to WA.
 Don’t worry we always put direct links to registration pages in all our articles so you shouldn’t have to go looking at an unfamiliar external site.

-- AFDA: The Australian Flying Disc Association, www.afda.com (this is our National Sporting Organisation) they take care of insurance, membership databases and event hosting registration systems.
-Every tournament and league has a unique registration page specific to that event only.
-You are not registered for an event unless you appear on the registration page for each league and tournament via this site.
+- AFDA: The Australian Flying Disc Association (AFDA), www.afda.com (this is our National Sporting Organisation) they take care of insurance, membership databases and event hosting registration systems.
+Every single tournament and league has a unique registration page specific to that event only.
+You not registered for an event unless you appear on the registration page for each league and tournament via this site.

-3) Lastly there is the World Flying Disc Federation (WFDF) website, rules.wfdf.org (our international governing body).
-This site will be visited less frequently but it is where players will be directed to, to get their rules accreditation (more on this later in the help guide).
+- WFDF: The World Flying Disc Federation (WFDF) website, www.wfdf.org (our international governing body).
+This site will be visited less frequently but it where players will need to be directed to in order to get their rules accreditation (more on this later in the help guide).